Sublinearity of the number of semi-infinite branches for geometric random trees: Convergence in for the Euclidean FPP Tree

 where $r$ can be chosen as large as we want.
-Now, the event interpreted in (\ref{ApproxLocalFPP-4}) and described in Figure \ref{fig:FPPdirdeterm} implies the existence of an Euclidean FPP Tree, rooted at a given $X$ in $B(O,L)$, from which we can extract two geodesics included in $C((-1,0),\eta)$ and as long as we want.
+Above, $\gamma_{X,X'}(M)$ denotes the geodesics $\gamma_{X,X'}$ restricted to $D(O,M)^{c}$.
+Now, the interpreted event in (\ref{ApproxLocalFPP-4}) and described in Figure \ref{fig:FPPdirdeterm} implies that one can find an Euclidean FPP Tree, rooted at a given $X$ in $D(O,L)$, from which it is possible to extract two geodesics included in $C((-1,0),\eta)$ and as long as we want.
 By Proposition \ref{prop:directiondeterm}, the probability of such an event must tend to $0$ with $r$.
 This contradicts (\ref{ApproxLocalFPP-4}). \end{proof}

 Step 1 ends with the proofs of Lemmas \ref{lem:Cone-gamma(X)} and \ref{lem:Cone-T<out>}.